-Historically, red sea urchin populations in BC were limited by sea otter (Enhydra lutris) predation.
-Following the extirpation of sea otters, the abundance of red sea urchins increased substantially in BC, and the current population is considered to be at an artificially high level.
-The recolonization of sea otters in portions of the BC coast has led to a significant decrease in the red sea urchin population in those areas to the point where there are no longer densities of red sea urchins high enough to support commercial harvest.
-It is expected that sea otters will continue to expand their range in BC and impact red sea urchin populations further over time.
-The only option at this time is to manage around the sea otter expansion.
-Historically the Department closed sea otter impacted areas of the coast to commercial harvest since quotas could no longer be achieved in those areas.
-Other management options are being considered such as increasing quota in areas not yet impacted by sea otters, such as Haida Gwaii and the mainland North Coast.
-Other options could include looking at different harvest rates in areas in which sea otters are starting to impact or areas directly adjacent to sea otter inhabited areas.
+Historically, Red Sea Urchin populations in BC were limited by Sea Otter (Enhydra lutris) predation.
+Following the extirpation of Sea Otters, the abundance of Red Sea Urchins increased substantially in BC, and the current population is considered to be at an artificially high level.
+The recolonization of Sea Otters in portions of the BC coast has led to a significant decrease in the Red Sea Urchin population in those areas to the point where there are no longer densities of Red Sea Urchins high enough to support commercial harvest.
+It is expected that Sea Otters will continue to expand their range in BC and impact Red Sea Urchin populations further over time.
+The only option at this time is to manage around the Sea Otter range expansion.
+Historically the Department closed Sea Otter impacted areas of the coast to commercial harvest since quotas could no longer be achieved in those areas.
+Other management options are being considered such as increasing quota in areas not yet impacted by Sea Otters, such as Haida Gwaii and the mainland North Coast.
+Other options could include looking at different harvest rates in areas in which Sea Otters are starting to impact or areas directly adjacent to Sea Otter inhabited areas.
 Special Management Areas have been set up in sea otter impacted areas in the mainland Central Coast and Northern Vancouver Island.
 See sections 4.4 and 4.6 of Appendix 1 for more information.